truenas/middleware/docs/userguide/index.rst

 The
-`FreeBSD ZFS Tuning Guide <http://wiki.freebsd.org/ZFSTuningGuide>`_ provides some suggestions for commonly tuned **sysctl** values.
+`FreeBSD ZFS Tuning Guide <http://wiki.freebsd.org/ZFSTuningGuide>`_ provides some suggestions for commonly tuned :command:`sysctl` values.
 It should be noted that performance tuning is more of an art than a science and that any changes you make will probably require several iterations of tune and test.
 Be aware that what needs to be tuned will vary depending upon the type of workload and that what works for one person's network may not benefit yours.

 In particular, the value of pre-fetching depends upon the amount of memory and the type of workload, as seen in these two examples: